stanley-1/tp/docs/DeveloperGuide.md

 *MSS*

-1. User requests to view User Guide
+1. User requests to view User Guide.
-2. SociaLite displays a link to User Guide and instructions to obtain in-app guidance for valid commands
+2. SociaLite displays a link to User Guide and instructions to obtain in-app guidance for valid commands.

     Use case ends.